dsenen/jocksenglish/README.md

 - [ ] Tidy up css files.
 - [ ] Tidy up js files.
+- [ ] Create a js function to update the age automatically

 It also can be seen here: https://dsenen.github.io/jocksenglish/